-- Next week's Federal Budget is shaping as an 'awkward' one in terms of both timing, fiscal constraints and tensions between fiscal and monetary policy. - We estimate that new measures announced since MYEFO will take around \$10.7bn off the government's bottom line over the next four years.
-These include relief measures following Cyclone Alfred, a 6-month extension of the electricity rebates and a boost to Medicare spending. - On top of this we expect around \$5.0bn in additional measures to be announced, of which \$2bn will be in the forward estimates.
-These will include a boost to the Future Made in Australia initiative to enhance Australia's capacity and supply chain resilience in renewables, batteries and critical minerals. - The 2024/25 underlying cash deficit is estimated to be smaller at -0.9% of GDP, compared to the December 2024 MYEFO estimate of 1% of GDP.
+- Next week's Federal Budget is shaping as an 'awkward' one in terms of both timing, fiscal constraints and tensions between fiscal and monetary policy. - We estimate that new measures announced since MYEFO will take around \$8.3bn off the government's bottom line over the next four years.
+These include relief measures following Cyclone Alfred and a boost to Medicare spending. - On top of this we expect around \$8.3bn in additional measures to be announced.
+These will include on an extension of last year's electricity rebates as well as enhancing Australia's capacity and supply chain resilience in renewables, batteries and critical minerals. - The 2024/25 underlying cash deficit is estimated to be smaller at -0.9% of GDP, compared to the December 2024 MYEFO estimate of 1% of GDP.
 However, despite the better-than-projected starting point, the budget deficit is still expected to widen over the coming three years. - The RBA will take the Budget into account, but it is unlikely to shift the Bank's view on the outlook by much.
 We continue to expect three more rate cuts this year, bringing the policy rate to 3.35% by end-year.